Kaleado/cwm-website-material-new/p2-values.md

 ## Creating the Heading
 - *index.html*:
-  - Create a new div with the ID 'values' - this will wrap around our entire values section.
+  - Create a new div underneath our `hero` container with the ID `values` - this will wrap around our entire values section.
   - Within our `#values` div, we will create a div with `.valuePadding` - this will be used to add a border to our values, so they don't hug the sides of the window.
   - Within _this_ div, add this:

 	```
 	<div class="row text-center">
-		<h1 class="valueSectionTitle">Our Company Values</h1>
+		<h1 class="text-primary valueSectionTitle">Our Company Values</h1>
 		<h2 class="valueSubtitle">They mean a lot to us.</h2>
 	</div>
 	```

   - `.text-center`: centers the heading on the page.
+  - `.text-primary`: causes the text to be displayed in blue - we can also use...
+  - ...`.text-success` for green.
+  - ...`.text-warning` for orange.
+  - ...`.text-danger` for red.
+  - ...`.text-success` for green.
+  - ...`.text-muted` for grey.
+  - ...`.text-info` for teal.
+  - ...CSS for any other colour we like.
   - We also use `.row` to ensure that the heading will span the entire window, so that we can add content below it.
 - *style.css*:
   - Add this: